Robinpig/Note/docs/CS/memory/GC.md

 Although, as expected, results varied between both collectors and explicit allocators, Hertz *et al* found garbage collectors could match the execution time performance of explicit allocation provided they were given a sufficiently large heap (five times the minimum required).
 For more typical heap sizes, the garbage collection overhead increased to 17% on average.

+### Terminology and notation

+##### The heap
+The heap is either a contiguous array of memory words or organised into a set of discontiguous blocks of contiguous words.
+A granule is the smallest unit of allocation, typically a word or double-word, depending on alignment requirements.
+A chunk is a large contiguous group of granules.
+A cell is a generally smaller contiguous group of granules and may be allocated or free, or even wasted or unusable for some reason.

+A block is an aligned chunk of a particular size, usually a power of two.
+For completeness we mention also that a frame (when not referring to a stack frame) means a large
+2k sized portion of address space, and a space is a possibly discontiguous collection of chunks, or even objects, that receive similar treatment by the system.
+A page is as defined by the hardware and operating system's virtual memory mechanism, and a cache line (or cache block) is as defined by its cache.
+A card is a 2k aligned chunk, smaller than a page, related to some schemes for remembering cross-space pointers (Section 11 .8).
+The heap is often characterised as an object graph, which is a directed graph whose nodes are heap objects and whose directed edges are the references to heap objects stored in their fields.
+An edge is a reference from a source node or a root (see below) to a destination node.

+##### The mutator and the collector
+Following Dijkstra et al, a garbage-collected program is divided into two semiindependent parts.

+- The mutator executes application code, which allocates new objects and mutates the object graph by changing reference fields so that they refer to different destination objects.
+These reference fields may be contained in heap objects as well as other places known as roots, such as static variables, thread stacks, and so on.
+As a result of such reference updates, any object can end up disconnected from the roots, that is, unreachable by following any sequence of edges from the roots.
+- The collector executes garbage collection code, which discovers unreachable objects and reclaims their storage.

+A program may have more than one mutator thread, but the threads together can usually be thought of as a single actor over the heap.
+Equally, there may be one or more collector threads.

+##### Liveness, correctness and reachability

+An object is said to be live if it will be accessed at some time in the future execution of the mutator.
+A garbage collector is correct only if it never reclaims live objects.
+Unfortunately, liveness is an undecidable property of programs: there is no way to decide for an arbitrary program whether it will ever access a particular heap object or not.8 Just because a program continues to hold a pointer to an object does not mean it will access it.
+Fortunately, we can approximate liveness by a property that is decidable: pointer reachability.
+An object N is reachable from an object M if N can be reached by following a chain of pointers, starting from some field f of M. By extension, an object is only usable by a mutator if there is a chain of pointers from one of the mutator's roots to the object.
+More formally (in the mathematical sense that allows reasoning about reachability), we can define the immediate 'points-to' relation --+1 as follows.
+For any two heap nodes M, N in Node s, M -+t N if and only if there is some field location J= & M[i] in P o i nt e r s (M) such that *J=N. Similarly, Root s --+1 N if and only if there is some field f in Root s such that * f=N. We say that N is directly reachable from M, written M --+ N, if there is some field f in P o i n t e r s (M) such that M --+1 N (that is, some field f of M points to N).
+Then, the set of reachable objects in the heap is the transitive referential closure from the set of Root s under the --+ relation, that is, the least set reachable = {N E N o d e s I (:lr E Root s : r --+ N) V (3M E reachable : M --+ N) } (1.1) An object that is unreachable in the heap, and not pointed to by any mutator root, can never be accessed by a type-safe mutator.
+Conversely, any object reachable from the roots may be accessed by the mutator.
+Thus, liveness is more profitably defined for garbage collectors by reachability.
+Unreachable objects are certainly dead and can safely be reclaimed.
+But any reachable object may still be live and must be retained.
+Although we realise that doing so is not strictly accurate, we will tend to use live and dead interchangeably with reachable and unreachable, and garbage as synonymous with unreachable.

+##### Mutator read and write operations

+As they execute, mutator threads perform several operations of interest to the collector: New, Read and Write.
+We adopt the convention of naming mutator operations with a leading upper-case letter, as opposed to lower-case for collector operations.
+Generally, these operations have the expected behaviour: allocating a new object, reading an object field or writing an object field.
+Specific memory managers may augment these basic operations with additional functionality that turns the operation into a barrier: an action that results in synchronous or asynchronous communication with the collector.
+We distinguish read barriers and write barriers.

+In the face of concurrency between mutator threads, collector threads, and between the mutator and collector, all collector algorithms require that certain code sequences appear to execute atomically.
+For example, stopping mutator threads makes the task of garbage collection appear to occur atomically: the mutator threads will never access the heap in the middle of garbage collection.
+Moreover, when running the collector concurrently with the mutator, the New, Read, and Write operations may need to appear to execute atomically with respect to the collector and/or other mutator threads.
+To simplify the exposition of collector algorithms we will usually leave implicit the precise mechanism by which atomicity of operations is achieved, simply marking them with the keyword atomic.
+The meaning is clear: all the steps of an atomic operation must appear to execute indivisibly and instantaneously with respect to other operations.
+That is, other operations will appear to execute either before or after the atomic operation, but never interleaved between any of the steps that constitute the atomic operation.

+##### The mutator roots

+Separately from the heap memory, we assume some finite set of mutator roots, representing pointers held in storage that is directly accessible to the mutator without going through other objects.
+By extension, objects in the heap referred to directly by the roots are called root objects.
+The mutator visits objects in the graph by loading pointers from the current set of root objects (adding new roots as it goes).
+The mutator can also discard a root by overwriting the root pointer's storage with some other reference (that is, nul.J. or a pointer to another object).
+We denote the set of (addresses of) the roots by Roots.

+In practice, the roots usually comprise static/global storage and thread-local storage (such as thread stacks) containing pointers through which mutator threads can directly manipulate heap objects.
+As mutator threads execute over time, their state (and so their roots) will change.

+In a type-safe programming language, once an object becomes unreachable in the heap, and the mutator has discarded all root pointers to that object, then there is no way for the mutator to reacquire a pointer to the object.
+The mutator cannot 'rediscover' the object arbitrarily (without interaction with the run-time system) - there is no pointer the mutator can traverse to it and arithmetic construction of new pointers is prohibited.
+A variety of languages supportfinalisation of at least some objects.
+These appear to the mutator to be 'resurrected' by the run-time system.
+Our point is that the mutator cannot gain access to any arbitrary unreachable object by its efforts alone.

 ## Algorithms